Ness247142/PortfolioProject/README.md

 # PortfolioProject

-My personal portfolio created with Django
+My personal portfolio created with Django and deployed with PythonAnywhere